-The ultrasound scans during pregnancy are clinical examinations, which take a great deal of concentration.
-Any distractions should be minimised, to enable the ultrasound practitioner to focus on the scan and interpretation of findings.
+The ultrasound scans during pregnancy are a "challenging area of practice, as the sonographer has to balance the needs of the complex clinical examination with the needs of the needs and expectations of the parents."
+(SoR, 2021) Any distractions should be minimised, to enable the ultrasound practitioner to focus on the scan and interpretation of findings.

-The SoR updated its guidance on the recording of images and clinical discussions by patients during diagnostic imaging, interventional procedures and radiotherapy treatment in January 2019.
+The SoR has developed the following guidance documents to support local policy development:

-There is also a document: NHS obstetric ultrasound examinations.
-Guidance on sale of images, fetal sexing, commercial considerations and requests to record (2021).
+- Recording of images and clinical discussions by patients during diagnostic imaging, interventional procedures and radiotherapy treatment (2019) - NHS obstetric ultrasound examinations.
+Guidance on sale of images, fetal sexing, commercial considerations and requests to record (2021) - Recording images of sonographers performing NHS obstetric ultrasound examinations: Guidance to support local policy development (2022) - Guidance and recommendations for running an effective, high-quality obstetric ultrasound service and supporting obstetric sonographer career development (2023)